MSW Instantons

 The four-dimensional supercharges carry charge $\pm \half$ under such normal bundle rotations, so we identify this $U(1)_R$ with the $4d$ $U(1)_R$ symmetry.
 In order to contribute to the superpotential, we get the two universal fermionic zero modes which each carry charge one-half, and generically no other fermionic zero modes.
 Since the anomaly due to the universal zero modes $d^2\theta$ is equal to one, it follows that an $M5$-brane wrapped on $D$ can only contribute to the superpotential if the remaining pre-factor has charge zero, and therefore the exponential factor has the opposite variation, i.e. \be \chi(D, \cO_D)\ =\ 1 \ee

 This analysis applies to smooth divisors.
 In $F$-theory we are typically interested in cases where $D$ is not smooth.
 However when we go to $M$-theory we expect that singularities of $Y_4$ can be removed by a simultaneous resolution.
-Further we would not expect to get extra zero modes in the $F$-theory limit, because it corresponds to varying a K\"ahler modulus and the one-loop determinants we are interested in don't have any dependence on the K\"ahler moduli.
+We do not change the number of zero modes in the $F$-theory limit, because it corresponds to varying a K\"ahler modulus and the one-loop determinants we are interested in don't have any dependence on the K\"ahler moduli.
 Therefore let us perform such a resolution of $Y_4$ and analyse the condition there.

+Even when $Y_4$ is smooth, the divisor wrapped by the $M5$-brane may sometimes have normal crossing singularities.
+The natural prescription for such an $M5$-brane is to replace the cohomology groups $H^k(M5)$ by the logarithmic cohomology groups $H^k_{log}(M5)$ \cite{Donagi:2012ts,Clingher:2012rg}.

 We would like to distinguish two cases: \begin{description} \item[(i)] The $D3$ worldvolume is not contained in $\Delta$; \item[(ii)] The $D3$ worldvolume is contained in $\Delta$. \end{description}